Ermengarde of Anjou (died 1146): Possible Duchess of Aquitaine

 It has been recorded that Ermengard was the wife of William IX of Aquitaine.
-It has long been presumed that, in 1089, her marriage was arranged to the young Duke and poet, William IX of Aquitaine.
+It has long been presumed that their marriage was arranged in 1089.
 However, this union proved a dismal failure.
 Her husband was a voracious philanderer, whose affairs infuriated his wife.
 She had severe mood swings, vacillating between vivacity and sullenness, and would nag her husband.
 She also had a habit of retiring in bad temper to a cloister after an argument, cutting off all contact with the outside world, before suddenly making a reappearance in the court as if her absence had never occurred.
 Such behavior, coupled with her failure to conceive a child, led William to send her back to her father and have the marriage dissolved in 1091.

 However, Ruth Harvey's 1993 critical investigation shows the assumption of William's marriage to Ermengarde to be based largely on an error in a nineteenth-century secondary source and it is highly likely that Philippa of Toulouse was William's only wife.
-Further research has found the claim that William was married to "Hermingerda", daughter of Fulk IV of Anjou is based on the very unreliable chronicle of William of Tyre, written between 1169 and 1187, more than 70 years after the events in question would have taken place.
-Tyre erroneously identifies Ermengarde's mother as Bertrand of Montfort, the sister of Amalricus de Montfort when her mother was in fact Audearde or Hildegarde of Beaugency.
-Tyre's chronicle lacks any contemporary corroboration, no primary text ever mentions a marriage between William and Ermengarde.
+Further research has found the claim that William was married to "Hermingerda", daughter of Fulk IV of Anjou is based on the very unreliable chronicle of Archbishop William of Tyre, written between 1169 and 1187, more than 70 years after the events in question would have taken place.
+The archbishop erroneously identifies Ermengarde's mother as Bertrand of Montfort, the sister of Amalricus de Montfort when her mother was in fact Audearde or Hildegarde of Beaugency.
+The archbishop's chronicle lacks any contemporary corroboration, no primary text ever mentions a marriage between William and Ermengarde.
 It is therefore not only improbable that William married Ermengarde of Anjou, it is likely that he was never married to a woman named Ermengarde at all.

-But Stephen Philp, poet and mediaeval historian, has counter-argued that Tyre's apparent error in the names is not in itself proof a marriage between William and a woman named Ermengarde never took place, especially as several sources give colorful accounts of the marriage and its aftermath.
+But Stephen Philp, poet and mediaeval historian, has counter-argued that the archbishop's apparent error in the names is not in itself proof a marriage between William and a woman named Ermengarde never took place, especially as several sources give colorful accounts of the marriage and its aftermath.